pschool-in/curriculum/content/grammar/new-topics/article-1.md

 Fill in the correct articles before the following naming words.

 ```
-a, an, lion
+lion, a, an
-an, a, orange
+orange, an, a
-a, an, peacock
+peacock, a, an
-a, an, tailor
+tailor, a, an
-an, a, eye
+eye, an, a
-a, an, bus
+bus, a, an
-a, an, sheep
+sheep, a, an
-a, an, lemon
+lemon, a, an
-an, a, eraser
+eraser, an, a
-a, an, farmer
+farmer, a, an
 ```

 ```
-a, an, fish
+fish, a, an
-a, an, docotor
+docotor, a, an
-an, a, engine
+engine, an, a
-a, an, ball
+ball, a, an
-an, a, egg
+egg, an, a
-an, a, igloo
+igloo, an, a
-a, an, tiger
+tiger, a, an
-a, an, book
+book, a, an
-an, a, octopus
+octopus, an, a
-a, an, girl
+girl, a, an
 ```

 ```
-a, an, ballon
+ballon, a, an
-an, a, ant
+ant, an, a
-an, a, aeroplane
+aeroplane, an, a
-a, an, mat
+mat, a, an
-an, a, engine
+engine, an, a
-a, an, kite
+kite, a, an
-a, an, bag
+bag, a, an
-a, an, dog
+dog, a, an
-an, a, owl
+owl, an, a
-a, an, bench
+bench, a, an
 ```

 ```
-a, an, banana
+banana, a, an
-a, an, car
+car, a, an
-a, an, paper
+paper, a, an
-a, an, bat
+bat, a, an
-an, a, axe
+axe, an, a
-an, a, ear
+ear, an, a
-a, an, hat
+hat, a, an
-a, an, table
+table, a, an
-an, a, insect
+insect, an, a
-a, an, pen
+pen, a, an
 ```

 ```
-a, an, flower
+flower, a, an
-an, a, inkpot
+inkpot, an, a
-a, an, parrot
+parrot, a, an
-a, an, box
+box, a, an
-an, a, elbow
+elbow, an, a
-a, an, window
+window, a, an
-a, an, football
+football, a, an
-a, an, panda
+panda, a, an
-a, an, mouse
+mouse, a, an
-an, a, ice-cream
+ice-cream,an, a
 ```

 ```
-a, an, woman
+woman, a, an
-an, a, officer
+officer, an, a
-a, an, bottle
+bottle, a, an
-a, an, baby
+baby, a, an
-an, a, urn
+urn, an, a
-an, a, old carpet
+old carpet, an, a
-a, an, beehive
+beehive, a, an
-a, an, gun
+gun, a, an
-a, an, pot
+pot, a, an
-a, an, hospital
+hospital, a, an
 ```

 ```
-a, an, guitar
+guitar, a, an
-a, an, pony tail
+pony tail, a, an
-an, a, apple
+apple, an, a
-a, an, pencil
+pencil, a, an
-an, a, elastic
+elastic, an, a
-an, a, animal
+animal, an, a
-a, an, biscuit
+biscuit, a, an
-an, a, ostrich
+ostrich, an, a
-a, an, board
+board, a, an
-a, an, sofa
+sofa, a, an
 ```